 The new infrastructure will connect new housing in Whitfield with the recently constructed Dover District Leisure Centre.
 The wider route will pass through Market Square in the town centre, which is due to be redesigned soon.

 Timetable for development

-Kent County Council, as the highways authority, will consider the planning application for the development of the Fastrack route.
-The application will be submitted in August 2020.
+Kent County Council, as the highways authority, is currently considering the planning application for the development of the Fastrack route (planning reference KCC/DO/0178/2020).

-The planning application will include a new bus, cycle and pedestrian-only bridge across the A2 at Whitfield, and a new link road from the B&Q roundabout in Whitfield to Dover Road at Guston.
+The planning application includes a new bus, cycle and pedestrian-only bridge across the A2 at Whitfield, and a new link road from the B&Q roundabout in Whitfield to Dover Road at Guston.